SavannahPosner/bikesharing/README.md

 From this data the viewer can see that those who possess a subscription seem to be using the product regularly.

+###### Additionally, user type based on age and user type based on gender could provide more insight as to who is using the product.

 #### User Type Based on Age
 ![](https://raw.githubusercontent.com/SavannahPosner/bikesharing/main/Images/User_Type_Based_On_Age.png)